 - If you have asthma or allergies, eliminate household allergy triggers like dust mites and mold.

-- Don't smoke, and keep away from secondhand smoke.
-Don't allow smoking in your home.
+- DO NOT smoke, and keep away from secondhand smoke.
+DO NOT allow smoking in your home.

 - If you have asthma, see the article on asthma to learn ways to manage it.

 - Make sure your child obtains the whooping cough (pertussis) vaccine.

 - When traveling by airplane, get up and walk around once in every few hours to avoid forming blood clots in your legs.
 Clots can break off and lodge in your lungs.
 If traveling by car, stop and walk around regularly.

 - Lose weight.
 You are more likely to feel winded if you are overweight.
 You are also at greater risk for heart disease and heart attack.

 Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 This information should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies. © 1997- 2007 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.